Florida man mistakenly arrested in sex spa case plans to sue sheriff, says arrest upended his life

 However, Patel, who came to the United States in 1999 and is a naturalized citizen, does not own a Porsche.

-“Shame and dishonor not only feel upon me but upon my family and our family name,” Patel said during a news conference where he announced he plans to sue the sheriff’s office, according to TCPalm.
+“Shame and dishonor not only fell upon me but upon my family and our family name,” Patel said during a news conference where he announced he plans to sue the sheriff’s office, according to TCPalm.

 The Martin County Sheriff’s Office last week revealed Patel was, in fact, innocent and had been misidentified.
 Authorities said the blue Porsche actually belonged to a woman with the same last name and was also co-registered to a man not named Patel.